 Step 5.
 Then screw in the tightening nut.
 Tighten with the ratchet until it reaches the stop without forcing.
 The hub will be locked and will no longer be able to rotate.

 Step 6.
-Then loosen the nut a quarter turn to ensure that the hub rotates freely.
+Then loosen the nut a quarter turn to ensure the hub rotates freely.
 Install a new pin on the tightening nut without forgetting to spread the two legs of the latter and fold them over the nut.

 In case of doubt, let a professional handle the matter for you.
 Fill the grease cage with grease and replace it with a hammer or mallet.